 Personalized & Targeted Guidelines

-We recognize and nurture each student’s strengths, potential, and talent, empowering them to reach their artistic aspirations.
-Build a strong foundation in art and creative thinking, and develop a standout portfolio for the admissions process.
+We carefully recognize and develop each student’s unique strengths, potential, and artistic talent, empowering them to achieve their creative goals.
+Through building a solid foundation in art techniques and creative thinking, students learn how to create a distinctive, competitive portfolio that stands out in the graduate school admissions process.

 Flexible scheduling